denmasle/FivePlayers/README.md

 > 3 : Only player 4 can control
 > 4 : Only player 5 can control

-> 5 : End game / Show a winner
+> 5 : End game / Show a winner!